Aditya-Singhvi/prog-lang/README.md

 # PLAGIARISM NOTICE
 By using this code, you agree to be held liable for accusations of academic plagiarism.
 I strongly discourage any student taking a similar course to refrain from cheating.
-Do NOT copy any code from this repository — it is unlicensed for a reason.
+Do NOT copy any code from this repository.

 ## Course Scope
 The course covered four languages, from primitive to modern: